neuroconductor-devel/neuronorm/README.md

 # NeuroNorm <img src="img/neuro_sticker.png" align="right" width="160" />

 NeuroNorm is an R package to preprocess structural magnetic resonance imaging (MRI) from multiple patients, diseases, scanners, and sites.
-NeuroNorm transformed multiple raw T1-w images in the NIfTI format into preprocessed images comparable across patients, sites, and diseases.
+NeuroNorm transformed multiple raw T1-w, T2-w and FLAIR images in the NIfTI format into preprocessed images comparable across patients, sites, and diseases.
 Neuronorm performs inhomogeneity correction, spatial registration to a template, skull stripping, spatially informed MRI scan (brain segmentation) generation, intensity normalization, and intensity adjustment.
-NeuroNorm comes up as a standard procedure to compare and analyze multiple T1-w scans of different neurodegenerative diseases.
+NeuroNorm comes up as a standard procedure to compare and analyze multiple MRI scans of different neurodegenerative diseases.

 This package is an extension of the master thesis **Detection and Classification of Neurodegenerative Diseases: A Spatially Informed Bayesian neural Network** which conducts a population-level analysis of neurodegenerative patients.